jaakkopasanen/AutoEq/README.md

 but the center frequencies and Q values vary so might need to [produce your own results](#equalizing).

 #### Wavelet
 [Wavelet](https://play.google.com/store/apps/details?id=com.pittvandewitt.wavelet) is an Android app which comes with all the AutoEq eq profiles built in.
 The app works with all music apps so is closest to system-wide equalizer one can have on Android without rooting.
 The equalizer built into this app is very powerful and can represent the AutoEq profiles very accurately.
 There is also an option to tune the sound with graphic equalizer.
 Wavelet has the best Bluetooth device compatibility of all the tested eq apps on Android.

 The main functionalities of Wavelet are free (including AutoEq profiles and graphic eq) but some extra features can be unlocked with an in-app purchase.

 ![Wavelet](https://i.imgur.com/UGiBwFX.png)

+#### Neutron
+[Neutron](https://play.google.com/store/apps/details?id=com.neutroncode.mp) is a music player with parametric equalizer and comes with all of the AutoEq profiles built in but is not free.

 #### USB Audio Player PRO
 [USB Audio Player PRO](https://play.google.com/store/apps/details?id=com.extreamsd.usbaudioplayerpro) is an Android app